 Truck Lift Installation Costs for Various Lift Heights

-Price based on type:
+Price based on type

 A leveling kit is the cheapest option.
-Normally around $150 to $1000 if you DIY.
-Professionally installed, it can cost between $500 to $2,000.
+The total price normally runs around $150 to $1000 if you DIY the install.
+Professionally installed, a leveling kit can cost between $500 to $2,000.

 2-4 inches: $400 to $10,000

-6+ inches: $10,000 to $15,000.
+6+ inches: $10,000 to $15,000

 Type of Installation

-If you decide to hire someone experienced at a body shop, they can ensure that you get a great installation.
+If you choose to hire someone experienced at a body shop, they can ensure that you get a great installation.
 Keep in mind that alongside the cost of the kit, you will also be paying for their time and skill.